jackocnr/intl-tel-input/README.md

 You can listen for the following events on the input.

 **countrychange**
-This is triggered when the selected flag is updated e.g. if the user selects a country from the dropdown, or they type a different dial code into the input, or you call `setCountry` etc.
+This is triggered when the selected country is updated e.g. if the user selects a country from the dropdown, or they type a different dial code into the input, or you call `setCountry` etc.
 ```js
 input.addEventListener("countrychange", function() {
   // do something with iti.getSelectedCountryData()